Hello LSN Community,

 - Salt & Pepper

 - In your food processor, combine garbanzo beans, tahini, lemon juice, garlic, beet (chopped), and salt & pepper.

 I hope you give this recipe a try and if you do let me know what you think!
 Leave a comment, rate it, and don’t forget to take a picture and tag me on Instagram @LiveSimplyNatural!
 I love to see what you come up with.
 Stay tuned :)

-Beets have such a wide range of health benefits because of their nutritional content including vitamins, minerals, and organic compounds like carotenoids, glycine, betaine, dietary fiber, vitamin C, magnesium, iron, copper and phosphorus.
+Beets have a wide range of health benefits because of their nutritional content including vitamins, minerals, and organic compounds like carotenoids, glycine, betaine, dietary fiber, vitamin C, magnesium, iron, copper, and phosphorus.
 While also being a source of beneficial flavonoids called anthocyanins.
 Beets aid in the treatment of anemia, indigestion, constipation, kidney disorders, dandruff, gall bladder disorders, cancer, and heart disease.
-They also helps to prevent macular degeneration, improve blood circulation, aid in skin care, prevent cataracts and mediate respiratory problems.
+They also help to prevent macular degeneration, improve blood circulation, aid in skin care, prevent cataracts and mediate respiratory problems.
 Beets are very low in calories, with no added cholesterol.
 They do however have a high sugar content but are also high in fiber as well.